saif031197/US-Traffic-accidents/README.md

 This dataset is a countrywide traffic accident dataset that has been collected from 49 states of the USA.
 The data is captured from a variety of sources namely US departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors.

-This data can be used to carry out various predictions like accident-prone areas i.e geographic locations where it is most likely for accidents to occur.
+This data can be used to carry out various predictions like accident-prone areas i.e geographic locations where it is most likely for accidents to occur, probability of severity of accidents.
 We can also predict what external factors contribute the most to vehicular accidents such as weather conditions (snow, rain, thunderstorm, etc) or accidents caused due to breaking traffic rules.
 The dataset briefly describes these factors using attributes such as Weather_Condition, Bump, Crossing, Give_way, Junction, No_exit, Railway, Traffic_Signal, etc. The data is also geographically sorted using the attributes City, County, State, Zipcode, and Country.
 Another vital information the dataset includes is the Period of the Day which indicates whether the accident occurs during the day or night.
 The NC driving handbook guide suggests that night time driving is much more dangerous than day time driving due to a number of reasons.

 ### Preprocessing that may be necessary